parnic/node-screenlogic/README.md

 #### Properties

-* `controllerId` - integer indicating the ID of the controller to send this command to.
-  * Note that while `SLControllerConfig` includes a controllerId, this ID, in my experience, should always be 0.
 * `circuitId` - integer indicating the ID of the circuit to set the state of.
   * This ID can be retrieved from `SLControllerConfig`'s `bodyArray` property.
 * `circuitState` - integer indicating whether to switch the circuit on (`1`) or off (`0`).